Looking for a Used Azera in your area?

 The Azera earned a top crash test rating of "good" for frontal offset impacts from the Insurance Institute for Highway Safety, and an "acceptable" rating for side-impact tests.

 The 2009 Hyundai Azera receives a strong recommendation from many owners, drivers, and reviewers.
 Owners find the 2009 Azera attractive, comfortable, and an outstanding value when compared to similarly equipped luxury sedans from other automakers.
 One owner considers his Azera more comfortable than a Lincoln or Mercedes for long-distance driving, while others prefer the Azera to the Toyota Avalon, which comes with a higher pricetag.
 Even the GLS with the 3.3-liter V6 engine provides good performance and very good handling, owners note.
 They also like the sedan's quietness, solid feel, smooth ride, and extensive list of features.
 However, a number of owners note problems with the Azera's detail work and fit and finish, such as problems with trim and exterior paint, and some have had their new Azeras in the shop for repairs.

 CarGurus owners similarly give the Azera overall good marks for its impressive performance, agile handling, and confident braking.
 In addition, the Azera offers plenty of interior room for four or five adults and delivers acceptable fuel economy, CarGurus owners note.
 Overall, while owners note the Azera might not be quite as refined as some of its competitors, it represents a great value in an entry-level luxury car.

-Talk about the 2009 Hyundai Azera
+Cars compared to 2009 Hyundai Azera